Read & Rant: A Plays-In-Progress Series FAQ

 How does the selection process work?

-We will select five plays from the pool of submissions via random lottery.
+We will select four plays from the pool of submissions via random lottery.
 These plays will then be reviewed by a team of rotating dramaturgs, two of which will be selected for the monthly Read & Rant and will receive a public feedback session via Zoom, moderated by a dramaturg.
-The remaining three plays will receive shorter feedback from a dramaturg in the playwright’s chosen method (written, audio recording, short Zoom session, or short live phone call).
+The remaining two plays will receive shorter written feedback compiled from the dramaturgical team.

 Do I need to reside in the Denver area?